Author

 • Two times, the disk was overprovisioned to manage peak load effectively: When organizations overprovision and fail to utilize their resources fully, they pay for resources that don't contribute to the workload.
 This results in higher infrastructure costs because organizations end up paying for capacity that is not being used.

 • Manual buffer estimation to prevent downtime: Buffering adds extra capacity or resources beyond what is required.
 Adding a buffer and manually trying to improve the 65% buffer means using three different tools and intensive DevOps efforts to implement the tools.
-Furthermore, disk upgrade results in a 30% latency increase, and shrinkage of 1 TB demands a downtime of 4 hours which acts as a hurdle in frequent scaling.

 Moreover, manual buffers may require more than scaling down resources.
 Many organizations may be reluctant to reduce capacity, fearing performance issues or disruptions since it would require a gap of 6 hours between subsequent scaling.